coins-docs/xyz/docs/rest-api.md

 ##### PERCENT_PRICE_SA

-The `PERCENT_PRICE_SA` filter defines valid range for a price based on the  simple average of the previous trades. `avgPriceMins` is the number of minutes the simple average price is calculated over.
+The `PERCENT_PRICE_SA` filter defines the valid range for a price based on the simple average of the previous trades. `avgPriceMins` is the number of minutes the simple average price is calculated over.

 In order to pass the `percent_price_sa`, the following must be true for `price`: